Thefrank/ffmpeg-static-freebsd/README.md

 ## TODO

- - Make this less painful to build if possible
- - Add support for HW accel
+ - ~Add support for HW accel~ Not possible?

 ## Bugs

  - 5.1 passes FATE
  - 5.1.1 has test failures
+ - 7.0 lacks `libbluray` because of [this](https://code.videolan.org/videolan/libbluray/-/issues/43)
  - Please see X.X.X_buildconf.md for more details

 ## License(s)